 About RESTING SAFE

-An estimated 3.5 million people now experience houselessness each year.* Today’s crisis is a direct result of ongoing cuts to federal funds for affordable housing and mental health programs that began in the early 1980s.
-Black and Native people are especially hard hit, due to landlord discrimination, racist policing practices, legacies of redlining, and other types of ongoing segregation and oppression.
-People living on the streets contend with a host of issues, including lack of access to food and hygiene facilities, police violence, harassment by local vigilante groups, illness and disease, and exposure to the elements.
+An estimated 3.5 million people now experience homelessness in the US each year, in the context of an ongoing housing crisis, an extraordinary climate emergency, and ever-shrinking social safety nets.* Today’s crisis is a direct result of ongoing cuts to federal funds for affordable housing and mental health programs that began in the early 1980s, as well as a housing system that privileges profits over the human need for shelter.
+Black and Native people are especially hard hit, due to landlord discrimination, racist policing practices, ongoing legacies of settler colonialism and racial capitalism, and other types of violence.
+People living on the streets contend with a host of issues, including exposure to extreme weather and disasters, lack of access to food and hygiene facilities, police violence, harassment by local vigilante groups, and illness and disease.

 Yet, houseless community residents congregated together, like people “sleeping rough”, independently on the streets, remain extremely vulnerable to environmental hazards.
 Air pollution, soil toxins, rodents, floods, landslides, harsh winter weather, drought, mold and mildew, fire danger, and more exacerbate the difficulties of surviving without stable housing.
 When communities are built on polluted sites -- often the only urban land not slated for development or planned green space -- people are exposed to dangerous contaminants.
 Many communities are in a catch-22: speak up, and appeal to local public agencies to assist in remediating hazards, and risk eviction.
 Stay silent, and continue living in dangerous conditions.